In 60 seconds

 The front door of the prison in Vught.

-When meeting people for the first time they were often sceptical, mainly due to bad previous experiences with digitalization.
-I became the first contact in hearing about their frustrations.
-This resulted in a role I didn’t expect to have beforehand: being an advocate for the project.
-In the end it was in these discussions that I learned the most about peoples worries and preconceptions.
+When meeting people for the first time they were often sceptical, mainly due to bad previous experiences with digitalization in the past.
+I became the first in line hearing about their frustrations.
+This resulted in a role I didn’t expect to have beforehand: being a spokesperson for the project.
+Instead of a more contemplative role, I often had to be actively involved in discussions.
+In the end, it was in these discussions that I learned the most about people's worries and preconceptions.

 “What I like to call the problem-solution paradox states that we cannot think about solutions until we understand the problem, and we cannot understand a problem until we think about solutions.”

 Based on research with prisoners, staff and the management, several scenarios were created where digitalization could have a large impact on daily practice in prison.
-For example, improving the workflow of reporting and the communication about incidents between different teams and shifts.
-An important focus was to balance what communication can be done digitally and what has to be done in person.
-The end-goal is that the staff spends less time on administration and logistics and more time in conversation with the prisoners.
+For example, improving the workflow of reporting and communicating about incidents that occurred between different teams and work shifts.
+An important aspect was to balance what communication can be done digitally and what communication (e.g. explaining the reasoning behind a rejection) has to be done in person.
+The end-goal is that the staff spends less time on administration and logistics and more time in conversation with each other and the inmates.

-To support these scenario’s, I created interactive prototypes and designed over 100 screens to experience what the proposed system would look like in the future.
-The final video shows how the system would be used in the context of the prison.
-The video has been used in meetings of the managing directors of all prisons in the Netherlands and some of the research insights and design decisions have made into the development of the final system.
+To support these scenarios, I designed over 100 screens and created interactive prototypes to let people experience what the proposed system could look like in the future.
+The final video illustrates how the system could fit in within the context of the prison.
+The video has been used during meetings with the managing staff of Dutch prisons and the Department of Justice.
+Some of the research insights and design decisions have been used in the development of the final system.